A customer visits your dispensary for the first time.

 This scenario is all too common, especially in states like California or Michigan, where multiple types of taxes are compounded on any single transaction.

-That’s why Flowhub is excited to introduce Cumulative Taxes and Post-Tax Fees.
+That’s why Flowhub is excited to introduce the ability to add Cumulative Taxes and Post Tax Fees.

 These new features give you flexibility and granular control over how you calculate taxes at your cannabis dispensary.

 Before diving into how the new features work, let’s review the types of taxes typically charged at cannabis retailers.
 If you’re already familiar with how cannabis taxation works, you can learn how to set it up in Flowhub here.